tmtenbrink/frc/README.md

 FRC requires two noise-independent images to work.
 However, modern cameras are often shot noise-limited (Poisson noise).
 This library includes a new method due to Bernd Rieger and Sjoerd Stallinga (Department of Imaging Physics, TU Delft), called 1FRC, which uses a technique called binomial splitting to derive two images from a single one, where the pixel counts of the derived images are independently Poisson noise distributed.

-They have an upcoming paper detailing the method and providing additional theoretical and experimental justification.
-This library was produced for my bachelor thesis (which focused on 1FRC) and was supervised by Bernd Rieger.
-[The bachelor thesis can be found here.](http://resolver.tudelft.nl/uuid:abdc31f6-6ecd-4c1b-a0c4-53711829467a).
+This library was produced for my bachelor thesis in 2022 (which focused on 1FRC) and was supervised by Bernd Rieger.
+[The bachelor thesis can be found here](http://resolver.tudelft.nl/uuid:abdc31f6-6ecd-4c1b-a0c4-53711829467a).
+Bernd Rieger and Sjoerd Stallinga continued research, leading to a peer reviewed paper published in 2024 in Optics Express, [which can be found here](https://doi.org/10.1364/OE.524683).
+Their paper includes many details on the limitations of 1FRC and when exactly it is appropriate.
+I repeat the abstract below:

+> We address resolution assessment for (light super-resolution) microscopy imaging.
+In modalities where imaging is not diffraction limited, correlation between two noise independent images is the standard way to infer the resolution.
+Here we take away the need for two noise independent images by computationally splitting one image acquisition into two noise independent realizations.
+This procedure generates two Poisson noise distributed images if the input is Poissonian distributed.
+As most modern cameras are shot-noise limited this procedure is directly applicable.
+However, also in the presence of readout noise we can compute the resolution faithfully via a correction factor.
+We evaluate our method on simulations and experimental data of widefield microscopy, STED microscopy, rescan confocal microscopy, image scanning microscopy, conventional confocal microscopy, and transmission electron microscopy.
+In all situations we find that using one image instead of two results in the same computed image resolution.

 ### Installation